bw4sz/OpenCV_HummingbirdsMotion/README.md

 /Bisque_Dev: Module for Iplant's BISQUE Bio-image analysis center.
 This code cannot be run from source, and is only to connect to the BISQUE API
-/Ranalysis: R scripts to process and make figures for publication /Results: Folder to hold all the figures made in R Motion.py: Core function.
+/Ranalysis: R scripts to process and make figures for publication /Results: Folder to hold all the figures made in R Motion_dev.py: Core function.
 A Python script which takes in video file and parameters, and returns candidate motion frames.

-Motion.py
+Motion_dev.py
 -----------
 Python executable - can be run from shell or IDLE, first time users should just open .py file up in IDLE (or any python interpreter)

-When run inline, program will ask for the arguments:

-Arguments:
-File/batch mode,
-file input,
-file destination,
-sensitivity parameter,
-True/False whether the cameras were taken from the plotwatcher pro camera series (recommended), which need a specific parameter set.
-Adapt:
-HitRate:
-Minimum sensitivity:

 Source Installation
 ---------------